 At St Paul’s C of E we have high aspirations and ambitions for all our children and we believe that no child should be left behind and be given the opportunity and support to reach their full potential.
 We strongly believe that all children have the right to an excellent education underpinned by outstanding quality teaching with high expectations.

 St Paul’s C of E Pupil Premium Lead is our Inclusion Leader, Mrs Emma Hartley.
-She is supported by the Headteacher, Mrs Sara Goyea and our Link Inclusion Governor, Mrs Rebecca de Koning.
+She is supported by the Acting Headteacher, Miss Christie Waite and our Link Inclusion Governor, Mrs Rebecca de Koning.

 Our Pupil Premium Strategy is documented below.
 Here you will find details of how we spend the pupil premium and what impact this is having on pupils' achievement.